 MS ANA PALACIO VALLELERSUNDI, MS PATRICIA URBEZ SANZ, MS MARIA TERESA ARCOS SANCHEZ, MS NATALIA FABRA PORTELA, MS CLARA BELÉN GARCÍA FERNÁNDEZ-MURO AND MS MARIA TERESA COSTA CAMPI.
-In addition, MS NATALIA FABRA PORTELA and MS PATRICIA URBEZ SANZ are members of the Audit and Compliance Committee, MS ANA PALACIO VALLELERSUNDI and MARIA TERESA COSTA CAMPI are members of the Sustainability and Appointments Committee, and MS ANA PALACIO VALLELERSUNDI is Independent Leading Director and chairs the Sustainability and Appointments Committee.
+In addition, MS NATALIA FABRA PORTELA and MS PATRICIA URBEZ SANZ are members of the Audit and Compliance Committee, MS ANA PALACIO VALLELERSUNDI and MS MARIA TERESA COSTA CAMPI are members of the Sustainability and Appointments Committee, and MS ANA PALACIO VALLELERSUNDI is Independent Leading Director and chairs the Sustainability and Appointments Committee.

-MS CLARA BELEN GARCIA FERNANDEZ- MURO and MS MARIA TERESA ARCOS SANCHEZ are members of the Remuneration Committee, the latter being the Chairwoman of the Committee.
+MS CLARA BELEN GARCIA FERNANDEZ-MURO and MS MARIA TERESA ARCOS SANCHEZ are members of the Remuneration Committee, the latter being the Chairwoman of the Committee.

 Enagás follows the guidelines set out in the Board Diversity and Director Selection Policy, which the Board of Directors approved on December 21, 2020, and which stipulates that efforts will be made to adopt measures that encourage the company to have a significant number of female senior managers.
-In this regard, as of the date of this report and with effect from March 1, 2024, four (4) members of Enagás' senior management are women: MS FELISA MARTIN VILLAN, Communication, Public Affairs & Investor Relations General Manager; MS NATALIA LATORRE ARRANZ, Energy Transition General Manager, MS SUSANA DE PABLO GARCIA, Engineering, Technology and Digitalisation General Manager and MS DOÑA MARÍA JUNCO MADERO, Technical Management of the System General Manager.
+There are currently four (4) female members of Enagás' senior management: MS FELISA MARTIN VILLAN, Communication, Public Affairs & Investor Relations General Manager; MS NATALIA LATORRE ARRANZ, Energy Transition General Manager, MS SUSANA DE PABLO GARCIA, Engineering, Technology and Digitalisation General Manager and MS DOÑA MARÍA JUNCO MADERO, Technical Management of the System General Manager.
+In accordance with CNMV criteria (considering senior management to be those positions that report directly to the Board or the company's chief executive and, in any case, the internal auditor), Enagás complies with the minimum percentage of 40% of members of senior management of the less-represented gender in accordance with Organic Law 2/2024 of August 1, on equal representation and a balanced presence of women and men.
+At Enagás, 50% of those in senior management are women (General Managers and Audit.
+Control and Risk Manager).